chrislovecnm/generator-go-lang/README.md

 # A Yeoman Golang Generator

-> We are very sorry Gophers, but other names for the generator where taken, so we choose `go-lang`
+> We are very sorry Gophers, but other names for the generator where taken, so we choose `go-lang`.
+But we have `gocreate` as an alias.

 ## Getting Started